autokey/autokey/Basic-Scripts.md

 ```
 ## X Selection

-This script grabs the current mouse selection, then erases it, and inserts it again as part of a phrase.
+This script grabs the current mouse selection, erases it, and then inserts it again as part of a phrase:
 ```python
     text = clipboard.get_selection()
     keyboard.send_key("<delete>")